-The Blue Ridge Parkway is a National Parkway that is often described as “America’s Favorite Drive.”
-During the fall months, the Parkway can be particularly busy because of the brilliant colors of the changing leaves.
-The Parkway makes its way along 469 miles offering scenic and breathtaking views of the Appalachian Highlands.
-The Blue Ridge Parkway, a unit of the National Park Service, enters Transylvania County at milepost 407.5 and exits at milepost 423.5.
+The Blue Ridge Parkway makes its way along 469 miles offering breathtaking views of the Appalachian Highlands.
+In Transylvania County, the Blue Ridge Parkway, a unit of the National Park Service, enters the county at milepost 407.5 and exits at milepost 423.5.

 Within the county on the Parkway is the Pisgah Inn, which sits 5,000 feet above sea level.
 The inn offers lodging, while its restaurant serves breakfast, lunch and dinner seven days a week.
 A crafts and gift shop and a country store are also available at the inn, as well as access to many nearby trails.
 For more information about the inn, call (828) 235-8228 or go to www.pisgahinn.com.
 One nearby trail from the inn is Mount Pisgah.
 The 1.6-mile hike to the summit is demanding but is worth the effort, offering spectacular 360-degree views.

 Heading south from U.S. 276 along the Parkway, travelers will come across Graveyard Fields at milepost 418.
 It’s a popular spot for picnics and offers a chance to dip one’s feet in a cool stream on a hot day.
 Berry pickers have also been known to scour the bushes that dot the area, but be wary of snakes and bears.
 The site also offers walks along maze-like trails.